-- 1. To be eligible to compete in this show, lambs must be bred and owned by the Jr. Exhibitor, also must attend school in Mayes County.
-Exhibitors are required to be a member of 4-H or FFA.
-The eligible age limit is the fall semester after graduation from high school.. - 2.
-Bred and Owned lambs may be either a ewe or a wether lamb. - 3.
-No participant will be allowed to show more than one (1) lamb per breed. - 4.
+- 2. To be eligible to compete in this show, lambs must be bred and owned by the Jr. Exhibitor, also must attend school in Mayes County. - 3.
+Bred and Owned lambs may be either a ewe or a wether lamb. - 4.
+An exhibitor can only show a maximum number of 2 lambs in the Bred & Owned.
+No participant will be allowed to show more than one (1) lamb per breed. - 5.
 Lambs will be divided into weight classes and shown by breeds.
 Breed Champions will compete for Grand and Reserve Grand Champion.

-Premiums will be awarded in each of the following breeds and classes:
+Premiums will be awarded in each of the following breeds and classes: 1-Dorset;

-1-Dorset; 2-Southdown; 3.- Hampshire; 4.
+2-Southdown; 3.- Hampshire; 4.
 Shropshire; 5-Suffolk; 6.Natural Color; 7-Speckleface; 8.Crossbred or others.